anniech1/employee-tracker/README.md

 ## Installation
 In order to install this project, first clone this GitHub repo.
-In an integrated terminal, run npm init and npm i express and npm i mysql2.
+In an integrated terminal, run npm init and then npm i express mysql2.

 ## Usage
 This project takes inputs from the user's terminal.
 The video below illustrates this functionality.